bymatej/ux303lab-hackintosh-catalina/README.md

  Download: https://bitbucket.org/RehabMan/os-x-maciasl-patchmatic/downloads/

+## What works and what doesn't?
+Everything works except:
+- WiFi (you can make it work if you swap out the WiFi card)
+- TouchPad (probably patchable, but so far I had no luck with it)

+Everything else works fine so far.
+I did not test HDMI.
+External and internal microphone works.
+GarageBand works flawlessly with my iRig 2.
+Keyboard works nice.

 ## Credit
 I am not an author of any of this.
 I just gathered all the information on one place for my own reference and I might help somebody else out too.
 All credit goes to: